Human geography: Settlement

-Settlement geography, including urban geography, is the study of urban and rural areas with specific regards to spatial, relational and theoretical aspects of settlement.
+Settlement geography, including urban geography, is the study of urban and rural areas with specific regard to spatial, relational, and theoretical aspects of settlement.
 That is the study of areas which have a concentration of buildings and infrastructure.
-These are areas where the majority of economic activities are in the secondary sector and tertiary sectors.
+These are areas where the majority of economic activity is in the secondary sector and tertiary sector.

 Urbanism

 Urban geography is the study of cities, towns, and other areas of relatively dense settlement.
 Two main interests are site (how a settlement is positioned relative to the physical environment) and situation (how a settlement is positioned relative to other settlements).
-Another area of interest is the internal organization of urban areas with regard to different demographic groups and the layout of infrastructure.
+Another area of interest is the internal organization of urban areas, including how different demographic groups are distributed and the layout of infrastructure.
 This subdiscipline also draws on ideas from other branches of Human Geography to see their involvement in the processes and patterns evident in an urban area.
 Subfields include: Economic geography, Population geography, and Settlement geography.
 These are clearly not the only subfields that could be used to assist in the study of Urban geography, but they are some major players.

+Energy

+Energy geography is a subfield of human geography that studies the spatial dimensions of energy systems.
+It examines how energy is produced, distributed, and consumed across different places, and how these processes are shaped by social, economic, political, and environmental factors.
+Energy geography also explores the impacts of energy systems on regions and communities, including issues such as energy access, infrastructure, environmental change, and energy justice.

+Legal

+Legal geography is a subfield of geography that examines the relationship between law and space, focusing on how legal systems shape spatial relations and how geographical contexts influence the production and application of law.

+Infrastructural

+Infrastructural geographies is a field of human geography that examines how material and organizational infrastructures—such as transport, energy, water, housing, and institutional systems—shape spatial relations, enable social and economic life, and operate as instruments through which states, institutions, and inequalities are produced and governed.

+Media

+Media geography is an interdisciplinary subfield of human geography that studies the intersection of media and geography and the spatial dimensions of communication, including how media systems and communicative practices shape places, territories, and spatial relations.

 Philosophical and theoretical approaches

-Within each of the subfields, various philosophical approaches can be used in research; therefore, an urban geographer could be a Feminist or Marxist geographer, etc.
+Within each subfield, various philosophical approaches can be used in research; therefore, an urban geographer could be a Feminist or Marxist geographer, among others.